aamend/ml-registry/README.md

 ModelRepository.deploy(model, "com.aamend.spark:hello-world:1.0")
 ```

-For each record, we know the exact version of the model used, model available on nexus.
+Schema is attached to pipeline object and enriched at deployment time with corresponding maven version

 ```scala
 import com.aamend.spark.ml._
 val model: PipelineModel = ModelRepository.resolve("com.aamend.spark:hello-world")
 model.transform(df).select("id", "pipeline").show()
 ```

+For each record, we know the exact version of the model used.

 ```
 +---+----------------------------------+